hibiken/asynq/README.md

 ## Overview

-Asynq is a Go library for queueing tasks and processing them in the background with workers.
-It is backed by Redis and it is designed to have a low barrier to entry.
-It should be integrated in your web stack easily.
+Asynq is a Go library for queueing tasks and processing them asynchronously with workers.
+It's backed by Redis and is designed to be scalable yet easy to get started.

 Highlevel overview of how Asynq works: